BostonCoder1/CS410_Capstone_Project/README.md

 * `-nl2`

     The file name of a new latent space.
 Provide a new protein family latent space.
 The closest protein family to this new latent space will be shown.

-* `-ns`

-    The name of the file containing a protein sequence.
-Provide a protein sequence to get the closest protein family for this sequence.

 * `-m`